Does Oatmeal Belong In a Gout Diet?

 Many gout sufferers ask if oatmeal is good or bad for them since it contains some purines.
 I can’t help but chuckle when I hear that.
 The truth is oatmeal and all types of oats are good for you in a gout diet, you have nothing to be worried about unless you are allergic to oats and that is a different story altogether.

 As long as it’s not processed or refined with sugars; what we are talking about is whole grain oats.
-Oatmeal is a type of cereal which is not high in proteins or purines and can be consumed by any person that has high uric acid levels.
+Oatmeal is a type of cereal which is not high in proteins or purines and may be consumed by any person that has high uric acid levels.
 Unless you suffer from purine metabolism problems and conditions related to high uric acid, there is no reason to avoid oatmeal.

 Instead of eliminating oatmeal from your diet, you can talk to your doctor about consuming smaller portions.
 Your average healthy person consumes around 600 to 1000 mg or purines a day through their diet.
 Your doctor may recommend that you reduce your daily purine consumption to about 100 to 150 mg a day.